aubreyrjones/lemon-py/README.md

 despite the algorithm it uses, it functionally has many of the same shortcomings as typical LL and PEG parser generators.

-Of those options, only `pyleri` is capable of outputting a parser generator in C. I found it only after I started this project, and its syntax left me undeterred from finishing.
+Of those options, only `pyleri` is capable of outputting a parser in
+C. I found it only after I started this project, and its syntax left me undeterred from finishing.

 # Anticipated Questions